 Administration of President Joe Biden

-- Appoint a Senate-confirmed openly LGBTQ Cabinet member for the first time;
+- Appoint a Senate-confirmed out LGBTQ+ Cabinet member for the first time;

 - Pete Buttigieg was confirmed by the U.S. Senate in February 2021 as Secretary of Transportation

-- Nominate an openly LGBTQ U.S. Supreme Court justice for the first time;
+- Nominate an out LGBTQ+ U.S. Supreme Court justice for the first time;

-- Appoint openly LGBTQ woman ambassadors, LGBTQ ambassadors of color, and transgender ambassadors for the first time; and
+- Appoint out LGBTQ+ women ambassadors, LGBTQ+ ambassadors of color, and transgender ambassadors for the first time; and

 - Chantale Wong was confirmed by the U.S. Senate in February 2022 to be the U.S. Director of the Asian Development Bank with the rank of ambassador

-- Ensure openly LGBTQ people receive equitable representation among presidential appointees and that they reflect the full diversity of the LGBTQ community.
+- Ensure LGBTQ+ people receive equitable representation among presidential appointees and that they reflect the full diversity of the LGBTQ+ community.

 Administration of President Donald Trump